-We all enjoyed our visit in Winnipeg, especially our call upon Governor Shultz, whom we found to be an exceedingly agreeable person.
-He was very anxious, not only to hear about our trip to Alaska, but also to give the writer information in regard to the Mackenzie River Basin country, of which he had made a study, having been a member of a commission, appointed some years ago by the Canadian Government, to make a report on the subject.
+Basin country, of which he had made a study, having been a member of a commission, appointed some years ago by the Canadian Government, to make a report on the subject.
 He kindly furnished us with a copy of this document.
 He was very anxious that some time in the near future the writer should make up a party and visit the Mackenzie River, following it down to its outlet.
 He explained that this scheme was quite practicable, provided the writer could obtain a letter from the Hudson Bay Company giving him the right to use their boats on the river or its tributaries, wherever they might be found; and he, very kindly, gave the assurance that he could obtain such a letter.
 Such a trip, he estimated, would occupy about five or six months.

 Winnipeg, the capital of Manitoba, is situated at the junction of the Red and Assiniboine rivers, both of which are navigable by steamships.
-For many years this city has been the chief post of the Hudson Bay Company, and to-day that company carries on a very large business with the people in the As it was Sunregions to the north and west. day we were not able to visit the warehouses of the Hudson Bay Company, and could only see them from the outside.
+For many years this city has been the chief post of the Hudson Bay Company, and to-day that company carries on a very large business with the people in the regions to the north and west.
+As it was Sunday we were not able to visit the warehouses of the Hudson Bay Company, and could only see them from the outside.
 They look more like large military barracks than the buildings of a private company.
-Governor Shultz informed us that in former years the Hudson Bay Company were government, counsel, and everything else to this part of the country; that they made their own laws, and even conducted the trials.
-He also informed us that very few people believe Lord Lonsdale ever penetrated the Arctic region as far as he claimed he did; in fact, that reports from Hudson Bay officials said that no such person had ever been at certain posts, and that it was next to impossible for him to have gone over to Mollesten's Land, or even to the eastern Arctic coast opposite; besides, the trip from here westward to the Yukon would have required a longer period.
+Governor Shultz informed us that in former years the Hudson Bay Company were government, counsel, and every thing else to this part of the country; that they made their own laws, and even conducted the trials.
+He also informed us that very few people believe Lord Lonsdale ever penetrated the Arctic region as far as he claimed he did; in fact, that reports from Hudson Bay officials said that no such person had ever been at certain posts, and that it was next to impossible for him to have gone over to Mollesten's Land, or even to the eastern Arctic coast opposite;-besides, the trip from here westward to the Yukon would have required a longer period.

-The city is situated on a level plain; the streets are very broad, and the buildings mostly Within the last few years the town, of brick. of course, has grown very rapidly, owing to the Canadian Pacific Railway passing through it, and the Manitoba Railroad reaching it from the south.
+The city is situated on a level plain; the streets are very broad, and the buildings mostly of brick.
+An illustration of the main street in Winnipeg is given elsewhere.
+Within the last few years the town, of course, has grown very rapidly, owing to the Canadian Pacific Railway passing through it and the Manitoba Railroad reaching it from the south.
 Many branches of railroad now centre here.
 The Hudson Bay Company have a railway, which, when we were at Winnipeg, was completed as far as Shoal Lake, forty miles to the northwest.
-The depot of the Canadian Pacific Railway in this city is a handsome and imposing building, and is the divisional headquarters for that part of the road from Port Arthur to Donald, a distance of 1,454 miles; this is called the Western Division.
+The depot of the Canadian Pacific Railway in this city is a handsome and imposing building, and is the divisional headquarters for that part of the road from Port Arthur to Donald, a distance of one thousand four hundred and fifty-four miles; this is called the Western Division.
 The land offices of the Canadian Pacific Railway are also located here.